Class AstronomicalCalculator

 double adjustZenith(double zenith, double elevation)

 Adjusts the zenith of astronomical sunrise and sunset to account for solar refraction, solar radius and elevation.
 The value for Sun's zenith and true rise/set Zenith (used in this class and subclasses) is the angle that the center of the Sun makes to a line perpendicular to the Earth's surface.
 If the Sun were a point and the Earth were without an atmosphere, true sunset and sunrise would correspond to a 90° zenith.
 Because the Sun is not a point, and because the atmosphere refracts light, this 90° zenith does not, in fact, correspond to true sunset or sunrise, instead the center of the Sun's disk must lie just below the horizon for the upper edge to be obscured.
 This means that a zenith of just above 90° must be used.
 The Sun subtends an angle of 16 minutes of arc (this can be changed via the setSolarRadius(double) method , and atmospheric refraction accounts for 34 minutes or so (this can be changed via the setRefraction(double) method), giving a total of 50 arcminutes.
 The total value for ZENITH is 90+(5/6) or 90.8333333° for true sunrise/sunset.
-Since a person at an elevation can see blow the horizon of a person at sea level, this will also adjust the zenith to account for elevation if available.
+Since a person at an elevation can see below the horizon of a person at sea level, this will also adjust the zenith to account for elevation if available.
 Note that this will only adjust the value if the zenith is exactly 90 degrees.
 For values below and above this no correction is done.
 As an example, astronomical twilight is when the sun is 18° below the horizon or 108° below the zenith.
 This is traditionally calculated with none of the above mentioned adjustments.
 The same goes for various tzais and alos times such as the 16.1° dip used in ComplexZmanimCalendar.getAlos16Point1Degrees().

 Parameters: